marchage/EncryptedAlbum/README.md

 ## Storage & Security (High Level)

-- By default, encrypted media and metadata are stored under `~/Library/Application Support/SecretVault/` in the current user account.
+- **macOS**: By default, encrypted media and metadata are stored under `~/Library/Application Support/SecretVault/` in the current user account.
+- **iOS**: Uses iCloud Drive (`~/Library/Mobile Documents/`) if available, otherwise local Documents directory.
 - You can optionally choose a custom vault folder (for example an iCloud Drive folder); the app then stores its encrypted vault inside a `SecretVault/` subfolder there.
 - Encryption keys are derived from either the auto-generated password or your manual password.
 - The app uses authenticated encryption (AES-256-GCM) so tampering with vault files is detected.
 - Losing or forgetting the password means the vault contents cannot be recovered.

+## iCloud Sync Setup

+To enable cross-device synchronization:

+1. **Enable iCloud Drive** on both your Mac and iOS devices in Settings > Apple ID > iCloud > iCloud Drive.
+2. **Grant Photos access** on both platforms when prompted.
+3. **Sign in with the same Apple ID** on all devices.
+4. The vault will automatically sync encrypted files between devices via iCloud Drive.
+5. **Note**: Photos library access is device-specific and won't sync between devices - you'll need to hide photos on each device separately.

 ## License